 - A physical or mental impairment that substantially limits one or more of the major life activities of such an individual;

-- has a record of such an impairment; or
+- A record of having such an impairment; or

-- is regarded as having such an impairment.
+- Being regarded as having such impairment.

 The determination of whether an impairment is a disability shall be determined on a case-by-case basis.
 The definition of “disability” shall be construed in favor of a broad coverage of conditions and should not require extensive analysis.

 is an individual who is regarded as being disabled whether, or not, a disability actually exists.
 The individual is protected from discrimination on the basis of the perceived disability but does not have the right to receive a reasonable accommodation on the basis of such perceived disability.

 is defined as an impairment that significantly restricts the duration, manner, or condition under which an individual can perform a major life activity compared to an average person in the general population.
 The term should be construed broadly in favor of expansive coverage and may be evaluated on an individualized basis considering the difficulty, time, and effort required to perform activities.
 An impairment that is episodic or in remission but would substantially limit a major life activity when active is a disability.
 The determination of whether an impairment substantially limits a major life activity shall be made without the consideration of the positive effects of any mitigating measures, except for ordinary eyeglasses or contact lenses.